malcolmkohhs/Coint/README.md

 2. Upon clicking, choose the option "Download ZIP"
 3. The folder and files here would be zipped and downloaded into your computer
 4. Open (Unzip) the zip file named "coint-master.zip" in your Finder
-5. There should be a folder named "coint-master" that would appear in the same location in your Finder
+5. There would be a folder named "coint-master" that would appear in the same location in your Finder

 ### Instructions on running the code
 1. Open the Terminal app